techy2493/fika-docker-restarter/README.md

 A minimal Node.js/Express application that provides a web interface for restarting Docker containers.

+The reccomended containers for use with this script are
+- `ghcr.io/zhliau/fika-headless-docker`
+- `ghcr.io/zhliau/fika-spt-server-docker`

 ## Configuration

 This application can be configured via environment variables or a `.env` file.
 Defaults: